mrlacey/dotnet-maui-workshop-xaml/Part 2 - Responsibility/README.md

 Additionally, we can also remove the need to span multiple rows (if set to span over the two rows, no one is likely to notice the difference, but spanning both rows is unnecessary, and by assigning the `ActivityIndicator` to the same cell in the `Grid` as the `RefreshView` makes it clearer that they're meant to be in the same place on the screen).

-Finally, we also want the indicator to be centered horizontally.
+Finally, we also want the indicator to be centred horizontally.
 When set to `Fill` as the value for `HorizontalOptions` the visible parts of the indicator will be centered and space allocated to stretch it to fill the full width of the container.
 However, by explicitly setting the value to `Center` we make it clear that this "centering" is what we want and not simply the side-effect of another option that produces the same visible result.

 ```diff
         <ActivityIndicator